Guikingone/SchedulerBundle/doc/transport.md

 _Introduced in `0.9`_

-The [FiberTransport](../src/Transport/FiberTransport.php) allows to perform actions using native fibers.
+The [FiberTransport](../src/Transport/FiberTransport.php) allows performing actions using native fibers.

 ### Usage